• Skip to main content

 Do you see the color?
 It’s an auburn brown color and smells incredible.
 It’s not a sin.
 It’s cinnamon. 🙂

-Don’t worry about the champurrado getting too cold.
-It retains its heat because of the thickness.
+Don’t worry about this drink getting too cold.
+It retains its heat because of its thick consistency and perfect for the winter months.

 That’s another reason why you need to let it rest for a few minutes before serving.
 You do not want to burn anyone’s tongue.